- Why the unicorn logo?

 - Is Sorbabes Healthy?

-- How is Sorbabes different from non-dairy ice cream?
+- How is Sorbabes different from ice cream, and what makes it lower in fat?

 - What makes Sorbabes unique?